 The overall cover of the arrowweed community would be expected to increase under Alternatives A, B, and E; under these alternatives, bare sand would transition to arrowweed rather than tamarisk because there are few spring HFEs and/or few growing-season extended high flows, both of which promote the establishment of tamarisk on bare sand, and, except in Alternative B, arrowweed would transition from marsh because of growing-season extended low flows.
 Once established, arrowweed would tend to remain for many years under these alternatives.
-HFEs alone are not effective at reducing arrowweed as burial typically results in resprouting from roots, buried stems, and rhizomes, and subsequent vegetative growth occurs.
-Arrowweed would decrease under Alternatives C, D, F, and G, usually by transitioning to bare sand with repeated extended high flows, but often by transitioning to tamarisk.
+HFEs alone are not effective at reducing arrowweed as burial typically results in sand with repeated extended high flows, but often by transitioning to tamarisk.